snowline2015/Kubernetes-Security/Source/README.md

-# Kubernetes Security API
+# API
-This is a Flask API that allows interacting with Kubernetes pods and implements an auto-blocking feature for incoming traffic based on certain policies.
+This is a Flask API that allows interacting with Kubernetes pods and implements an auto-blocking feature for ingress and egress traffic.

 &nbsp;